dhellmann/pymotw-3/source/cgitb/index.rst

 Exception Properties
 ====================

-In addition to the local variables from each stack frame, :mod:`cgitb` shows all properties of the exception object.
+In addition to the local variables from each stack frame, ``cgitb`` shows all properties of the exception object.
 Extra properties on custom exception types are printed as part of the error report.